timothydereuse/text-alignment-report/README.md

 #### OCRopus [[Homepage]](https://github.com/tmbdev/ocropy)
 Collection of OCR utilities, usable from command line, based in LSTM.
 Once contained specific support for handwriting / manuscripts, but that functionality has been removed.
 It can still be used for historical manuscripts, with some success: [with lots of careful training, this project managed 9.7% error rates on handwriting similar to that of the Salzinnes manuscript](https://graal.hypotheses.org/786).
 However, the same model did not work well on other manuscripts.

+One benefit to OCRopus is that its character segmentation methods are more transparent and configurable; Tesseract works primarily off of connected components.
+[Here is a case study using OCRopus on text that Tesseract struggles to segment correctly](http://www.danvk.org/2015/01/09/extracting-text-from-an-image-using-ocropus.html).
+Unfortunately, there appears to be no way to get character-level or even word-level bounding boxes on the OCR output.
+The closest available thing is a mode that outputs an hOCR file containing bounding boxes for each detected text line.

 #### In Codice Ratio [[Homepage]](http://www.inf.uniroma3.it/db/icr/)